-- A. "corporation" means an organization incorporated under the laws of New Mexico or a foreign corporation; - B. "general partner" means a partner in a partnership and a general partner in a limited partnership; - C. "limited partner" means a limited partner in a limited partnership; - D. "limited partnership" means a limited partnership created under the Uniform Limited Partnership Act [Chapter 54, Article 2 NMSA 1978], a predecessor law or comparable law of another jurisdiction; - E. "partner" includes a general partner and a limited partner;

-- F. "partnership" means a general partnership under the Uniform Partnership Act [Chapter 54, Article 1 NMSA 1978], a predecessor law or comparable law of another jurisdiction; - G. "partnership agreement" means an agreement among the partners concerning the partnership or limited partnership; and - H. "shareholder" means a shareholder in a corporation.
+- A. "corporation" means an organization incorporated under the laws of New Mexico or a foreign corporation; - B. "general partner" means a partner in a partnership and a general partner in a limited partnership; - C. "limited partner" means a limited partner in a limited partnership; - D. "limited partnership" means a limited partnership created under the Uniform Limited Partnership Act [Chapter 54, Article 2 NMSA 1978], a predecessor law or comparable law of another jurisdiction; - E. "partner" includes a general partner and a limited partner; - F. "partnership" means a general partnership under the Uniform Partnership Act [Chapter 54, Article 1 NMSA 1978], a predecessor law or comparable law of another jurisdiction; - G. "partnership agreement" means an agreement among the partners concerning the partnership or limited partnership; and - H. "shareholder" means a shareholder in a corporation.

 Repeals and reenactments. - Laws 1995, ch.
-213, § 7 repealed 53-19-59 NMSA 1978, as enacted by Laws 1993, ch.
-280, § 59, relating to merger or consolidation, and enacted a new section, effective June 16, 1995.
+213, § 7 repeals 53-19-59 NMSA 1978, as enacted by Laws 1993, ch.
+280, § 59, relating to merger or consolidation, and enacts the above section, effective June 16, 1995.
+For provisions of former section, see 1993 Replacement Pamphlet.